Fire captain dies from cancer likely caused by work as firefighter

 According to BRFD, Captain Phillip.
 P. Paternostro passed away on Monday, August 21, at the age of 54.

-Officials said that per Louisiana law, the type of cancer that Captain Paternostro developed is presumed to have been caused by his work as a firefighter.
+Officials with BRFD said that per Louisiana law, the type of cancer that Captain Paternostro developed is presumed to have been caused by his work as a firefighter.

 Captain Paternostro’s career with BRFD began in 2000, and he was later promoted to captain in 2018.
 Officials said that during his time of service, he was honored with four lifesaving awards, one lifesaving rescue award for pulling an elderly woman out of a burning home, and two fire service excellence citations.